src52/portfolio/content/projects/reverse-engineered.md

   <figcaption><em>An example of the client's obfuscation.</em></figcaption>
 </figure>

-I was a bit discouraged to see that all Strings, ints and longs were somehow obfuscated, plus lots of annoyances like unnecessary "dummy" parameters, opaque predicates, and other control flow modifications.
+I was a bit discouraged to see that all Strings and Integers were somehow obfuscated, plus lots of annoyances like unnecessary "dummy" parameters, opaque predicates, and other control flow modifications.
 Fortunately, after a bit of research I discovered the exact company and product that was used to obfuscate the code!
 It turned out to be the work of [Zelix KlassMaster](https://www.zelix.com/klassmaster/features.html), an old obfuscation product from the early 2000s!

-A couple of searches later led me to de-obfuscation programs targeted specifically for Zelix-KlassMaster, and suddenly, the project seemed much more reasonable!
+A couple of searches later led me to de-obfuscation programs targeted specifically to remove Zelix-KlassMaster's String and Integer encryption, and suddenly, the project seemed much more reasonable!

 The process of refactoring the codebase was pretty time-consuming, but I tried to approach it using a few strategies: